austinwebdeveloper/alexa-skill-notifications/README.md

 AMAZON.MediaContent.Available
 AMAZON.SocialGameInvite.Available
 ```
-Get the skill manifest as a json-file
+**Step 20:** Get the skill manifest as a json-file
 ```
 ask api get-skill -s your_skill_id > skill.json
 ```
-Open this skill.json file in your favourite text editor
+**Step 21:** Open this skill.json file in your favourite text editor,replace the endpoint uri with your arn number.

 ![](images/manifestbasic.png)